IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/README.md

 OpenWhisk has a comprehensive RESTful API for the platform that allows you to invoke actions using authenticated HTTP requests.
 However, if you want to build APIs for public web sites or mobile applications, the authentication credentials will need embedding in client-side files.
 This is a terrible idea for obvious reasons…. but don't panic!

+{% hint style="tip" %}
-OpenWhisk has a solution for creating public APIs to invoke your actions without exposing credentials. 😎
+IBM Cloud Functions has a solution for creating public APIs to invoke your Actions without exposing credentials. 😎
+{% endhint %}

-Let's review some concepts which explain how this feature works in Apache OpenWhisk.
+First, let's review some concepts which explain how this feature works in Apache OpenWhisk...